 abstract: Bitcoin does not scale to the required size.
-The Bitcoin reliable broadcast channel is a massively replicated public ledger of every transaction that ever there was, each of which has to be evaluated for correctness by every full peer.
+The Bitcoin total order broadcast channel is a massively replicated public ledger of every transaction that ever there was, each of which has to be evaluated for correctness by every full peer.
 With recursive snarks, we can now instead have a massively replicated public SQL index of private ledgers.
 Such a blockchain with as many transactions as bitcoin, will, after running for as long as Bitcoin, only occupy a few dozen megabytes of disk storage, rather than near a terabyte, and each peer and client wallet only has to evaluate the root recursive snark to prove the validity of every transaction that ever there was, including all those lost in the mists of time.

 Bitcoin does not not scale because it is a massively replicated public ledger.
 Thus any real solution means making the ledger not massively replicated.
 Which means either centralization, a central bank digital currency, which is the path Ethereum is walking, or privacy.